This

 sprints on foot between rows of commercial loading docks, knocking

-over crates and dodging trucks.
+over crates and dodging trucks to distance himself from the freeway.
 Mostly shot from an elevated

 position, Gilbert’s score is especially effective with a jazzy solo